Evidlo/sph_raytracer/README.md

 ## Memory Usage

-This library was implemented very simply using only PyTorch array operations at the expense of memory consumption.
-The peak memory usage in GB of this library can be approximated with `examples/memory_usage.py`
+This library was uses only PyTorch array operations at the expense of memory consumption.
+The peak memory usage in GB can be approximated with `examples/memory_usage.py`

 ``` python
 >>> %run ~/examples/memory_usage.py